 Sweep leaves, trash and other debris off the drain surface year round.

 Keep an estimated total of the debris you collect and enter it into your online account so we can gauge the cumulative results of our work.

 Let friends and neighbors know about your commitment and, if they ask, tell them about small things they can do at home to prevent water pollution.

-Rain washes anything that’s on streets and paved surfaces down storm drains and into lakes and rivers.
-Help keep our water clean!
+Rain and melting snow wash anything that’s on streets and other paved surfaces down storm drains and into lakes, rivers, and wetlands.

-Dog poop carries harmful bacteria.
-Pick up after your pet.
+Dog poop carries harmful bacteria and phosphorus.
+Pick up after your pet!

-Salt is almost impossible to remove from waterways.
+Salt is harmful to waterways and aquatic life.
 Just one teaspoon pollutes five gallons of water forever.
-Use it sparingly.
-Sweep up and reuse extra.
-Use sand when temperatures fall below 15 degrees.
+Sweep up leftover salt and reuse it.

 Log in to estimate the amount of debris collected from your storm drain.
 Report after each cleaning, once a month, or once a year - whatever works for you.Track Impact